inkVerb/VIP/201/Lesson-12.md

 ls -lF
 ```

-This is the classic path to the on-board CD-ROM drive
+This is the classic path to the on-board CD-ROM drive.

 #### `/mnt/` — Mount (temporarily mount permanently connected drives)